Legal Assistant (Volunteer)

-LA’s will become involved in tasks in connection with legal casework; provide file management; and act as the first point of contact for the organization in-person, on the phone, and via email.
+You will assist on legal casework; provide file management and administrative support; and act as the first point of contact for the organisation in-person, on the phone, and via email.
 You would therefore play a critical role in client and external relations.

-- Reviewing and actioning all incoming communications to the Legal team (post, fax, telephone, email etc.);
+- Review and action incoming and outgoing communications (post, fax, telephone, messages, email, etc.);

-- Respond promptly to any client enquiries (often highly vulnerable people), and also that of other visitors, agencies etc. in a professional, sensitive and respectful manner;
+- Respond promptly to client enquiries (often highly vulnerable people), and that of other visitors, in a professional sensitive and respectful manner;

 - Assist with the coordination of intake and referrals for new and existing clients;